 |ginsenoside Re||antioxidant, antihypertensive, protects memory and brain, strongly restores immunity after irradiation, protects heart and blood vessels|

 |ginsenoside Rf||blocks N-type calcium channels in the brain, regulates fat metabolism by acting on PPAR receptors|

 |ginsenoside Rg 1||anti-inflammatory, antihypertensive, protects the brain, strongly protects against radiation, increases angiogenesis|

 |ginsenoside Rg 2||protects neurons, protects brain against ischemia, protects blood vessels from atherosclerosis, anti-stress, nootropic|

 How panaxosides work

 As with steroid hormones, small differences in the triterpenoid nucleus ligands have a great effect on the effect of the molecule, and in panaxosides small differences in sugar residues can be their functional diversity.
 Unlike steroid hormones, however, panaxosides undergo gradual deglycosylation, which begins in the digestive tract.
 By deglycosylation, more complex panaxosides become simpler.
 The simplest panaxosides are the aglycone alone: protopanaxadiol (PPD) , protopanaxatriol (PPT) and others.
-Even ginseng aglycones have extensive effects on the brain, central-vascular system, potency and other physiological parameters.
+Even ginseng aglycons have extensive effects on the brain, the central-vascular system, potency and other physiological parameters.